 16 May: paper submission, begin review process (extended!)

-30 June: Finalize reviews, notify authors, request clarifications
+as soon as reviews are in: Finalize reviews, notify authors, request clarifications

 30 September: Final revised submissions due